amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 **Is getting all of this to work on your system too much of a pain and you are interested in a Docker release?
 Let me know!
 The squeaky wheel gets the grease.
 Email above.**

+**Windows:** yulong314 reports that the code builds on Windows in VisualStudio 2013, with the addition of include file `dirent.h`.
+29 November 2018.

 ## Building

 Building: